- Majors & Minors

 Are you a film buff who could spend hours streaming movies on Netflix?
 Take your love of movies to the next level with a film studies minor.

-You'll learn to appreciate motion pictures as an art and cultural phenomenon while fulfilling the creative expression requirements of our central curriculum.
+You'll learn to appreciate motion pictures as an art and cultural phenomenon while fulfilling the artistic expression requirements of our central curriculum.

 Watch movies in and outside of class?
 Check.